d12frosted/elpa-mirror/stable-melpa/helm-bibtex-readme.txt

-A BibTeX bibliography manager based on Helm and the bibtex-completion backend
+A bibliography manager for Emacs, based on Helm and the bibtex-completion backend.

 News:
-- 04/18/2016: Improved support for Mendely/Jabref/Zotero way of
-  referencing PDFs.
-- 04/06/2016: Generic functions are factored out into a backend for use with other completion frameworks like ivy.
+- 09/06/2018: Added virtual APA field `author-or-editor` for use in notes templates.
+- 02/06/2018: Reload bibliography proactively when bib files are changed.
-- 04/02/2016: Added support for biblio.el which is useful for importing BibTeX from CrossRef and other sources.
-See new fallback options and the section "Importing BibTeX from CrossRef" on the GitHub page.
+- 21/10/2017: Added support for multiple PDFs and other file types.
+See `bibtex-completion-pdf-extension' and `bibtex-completion-find-additional-pdfs' for details.
-- 02/25/2016: Support for pre- and postnotes for pandoc-citeproc citations.
-- 11/23/2015: Added support for keeping all notes in one org-file.
-See customization variable `bibtex-completion-notes-path'.
-- 11/10/2015: Added support for PDFs specified in a BibTeX field.
-See customization variable `bibtex-completion-pdf-field'.
+- 10/10/2017: Added support for ~@string~ constants.
-- 11/09/2015: Improved insertion of LaTeX cite commands.
+- 02/10/2017: Date field is used when year is undefined.
+- 29/09/2017: BibTeX entry, citation macro, or org-bibtex entry at point, will be pre-selected in helm-bibtex and ivy-bibtex giving quick access to PDFs and other functions.

 See NEWS.org for old news.

 Key features:
 - Quick access to your bibliography from within Emacs
-- Tightly integrated workflows
+- Powerful search capabilities
 - Provides instant search results as you type
-- Powerful search expressions
+- Tightly integrated with LaTeX authoring, emails, Org mode, etc.
 - Open the PDFs, URLs, or DOIs associated with an entry
 - Insert LaTeX cite commands, Ebib links, or Pandoc citations, BibTeX entries, or plain text references at point, attach PDFs to emails
-- Attach notes to publications
+- Support for note taking
 - Quick access to online bibliographic databases such as Pubmed, arXiv, Google Scholar, Library of Congress, etc.
-- Import BibTeX entries from CrossRef and other sources.
+- Imports BibTeX entries from CrossRef and other sources.

 See the github page for details: